 Tag Archives: Karate

-Happy Little New Year!
-Happy 50th PSKC!
+Happy Big New Year!

-The ソグワチグワ Soguwachiguwa was a 3 day celebration beginning with the full moon in January.
-Okinawans would pay tribute to 歳徳神 Toshitokujin, a Shinto Kami of agriculture, seeking good fortune for their crops in the coming year.
-When the Gregorian Calendar was adopted, January 15th became the day that Soguwachiguwa was observed.
+The Soguwachiguwa is a 3 day celebration beginning with the full moon in January.
+Okinawans would pay tribute to Toshitokujin, a Shinto Kami of agriculture, seeking good fortune for their crops in the coming year.
+When the Gregorian Calendar was adopted, January 15th became the day that Soguwachiguwa was observed, and also the day Master Shimabuku chose to name Isshin Ryu.

 Traditionally, the Coming Of Age Day, Seijin-no-Hi, was also celebrated on January 15th.
 It’s the mark of entering adulthood.
 You could say that Master Shimabuku’s Karate entered its adulthood at this time and emerged as Isshin Ryu Karate.